HimanshuR321/A-Chat-App/README.md

 ### Backend
 - **Node.js**: JavaScript runtime for building RESTful APIs.
-- **Express.js**: Framework for creating the server and handling API requests.
 - **Pusher**: Enables real-time messaging with channels and events.
 - **bcryptjs**: Provides password hashing for secure user authentication.
 - **Mongoose**: Manages MongoDB interactions with an elegant schema-based solution.